-Savory oats are now my go-to lunch or dinner when I’m craving comfort food, feeling lazy, or really need to go grocery shopping because I have a mostly-empty bag of rolled oats, kale on its last leg, half of a starting-to-brown avocado, a few spoonfuls of salsa, and nutritional yeast (always nutritional yeast).
-Previously, I would have looked over the oats and made a very sad little salad with these ingredients, but these days, I know I can always turn them into a warming, filling, and delicious bowl of savory oats.
+Savory oatmeal is now my go-to lunch or dinner when I’m craving comfort food, feeling lazy, or really need to go grocery shopping because I have a mostly-empty bag of rolled oats, kale on its last leg, half of a starting-to-brown avocado, a few spoonfuls of salsa, and nutritional yeast (I always have nutritional yeast!).
+Previously, I would have looked over the oats and made a very sad little salad with these ingredients, but these days, I know I can turn them into a warming, filling, and delicious bowl of vegan savory oatmeal.

-Another reason they’re a go-to meal for me: savory oats come together in about ten minutes and dirty just one pot.
-They’re a great vehicle for eating more greens – simply mix them right in during the last minute of cooking, or add them raw for a crunchy topping.
+Another reason it’s a go-to meal for me: savory oatmeal comes together in about ten minutes and dirties just one pot.
+It’s a great vehicle for eating more greens too.
+Simply mix them right in during the last minute of cooking, or add them raw for a crunchy topping.

-Speaking of toppings, I especially enjoy the variety of different tastes and textures when it comes to the toppings.
-It’s like when I get sorbet at the self-serve fro-yo places – if the topping is vegan and gluten-free, you can bet I’m adding it.
-I’ve listed my favorite savory oat toppings below, but the sky’s the limit here.
-Almost anything goes.
+Speaking of toppings, I especially enjoy the variety of different tastes and textures when it comes to my toppings.
+It’s like when I get sorbet at the self-serve fro-yo places—if the topping is vegan and gluten-free, you can bet I’m adding it!
+I’ve listed my favorite savory oatmeal toppings below, but the sky’s the limit here and almost anything goes.

 - ½ cup gluten-free, old-fashioned rolled oats